paulgreg/headtracking-from-kris/README.md

 That project is about to build a head tracking device from an Teensy (Arduino clone) and an IMU Breakout (accelerometer + magnetometer).

 The code comes from http://planetkris.com/2014/12/easier-better-arduino-imu-head-tracker/ with little updates.
+Many thanks to him !

 To compile,you’ll need :